Estimated reading time: 10 minutes

 And getting a child out?

-If you have a child in the car, according to Dr. Gordon Giesbrecht from the University of Manitoba, after you unbuckle and get a window open, you get the kids out by unbuckling them and pushing them out the window, before you get out of the car yourself.
-He advises to start with the oldest if you have more than one child in the car.
-The older children can help with the younger ones.
+According to Giesbrecht, if you have children in the car, you unbuckle the kids and push them out the window, before you get out of the car yourself.
+He advises if you have more than one child in the car, to start with the oldest.
+The older children can help with the younger ones or swim to the surface on their own.

-As for releasing the child in a car fire or submerged vehicle situation?
-The fastest way to release a child in either of these situations, no matter what type of child restraint is used, is by cutting the seat belt or harness straps of the child restraint.
+But the fastest way to release a child in either of these situations, fire or water, and no matter what type of child restraint is used, is by cutting the seat belt or harness straps of the child restraint.
+(In addition to a window punch, the Resqme tool also is a seat belt cutter.)

 If emergency personnel have any immediate challenge to removing a child (or an adult) they will cut the seat belt.